 The eight forms explored with the algorithm were the partition, chain, order, ring, tree, hierarchy, grid, and cylinder.
-More detail on these forms and their generative grammars can be found in the source literature of Kemp and Tenenbaum [44, 65].
-These forms were used as candidate forms.
+More detail on these forms and their generative grammars can be found in the source literature of Kemp and Tenenbaum [44,58].
 The output of this step of the methodology is the best structure (instantiation) of each candidate form, and the associated posterior probability.
 The best structure of the set of eight can be judged by which has the highest posterior probability value.

-2.2 Choosing Varying Stimulus Set

-The main thrusts of the experiment were to (1) validate the use of structuring patents as an automatic analogical inspiration generator, and (2) explore, using the structure of patents, how analogical stimuli of different levels of distance from the design problem would affect the design output quality.
-In order to achieve these two goals, the winning structure generated in the previous step was a hierarchy, and was used to choose 5 patents that were "near" and 5 patents that were "far" from the design problem description in the structure.
-The location of the design problem description, or perhaps "starting point", was determined by calculating its semantic similarity to each cluster in the structure and choosing the node with the highest similarity.
-Near patents were chosen from nodes 0 to 1 node away from the design problem description location.
+2.2 Choosing Varying Stimulus Set.
+The main thrusts of the experiment were to (1) validate the use of structuring patents as an automatic analogical inspiration generator and (2) explore, using the structure of patents, how analogical stimuli of different levels of distance from the design problem would affect the design output quality.
+In order to achieve these two goals, the winning structure generated in the previous step was a hierarchy, and was used to choose five patents that were "near" and five patents that were "far" from the design problem description in the structure.
+The location of the design problem description, or perhaps "starting point," was determined by calculating its semantic similarity to each cluster in the structure and choosing the node with the highest similarity.
+Near patents were chosen from nodes that were 0 to 1 node away from the design problem description location.
 Far patents were chosen from nodes 3 away from the design problem description.
-The five near and five far patents served as the varying stimulus set for the cognitive engineering design study described in Section 2.3.
-The structure is presented as Figure 4 in the Results Section.
+The five near and five far patents served as the varying stimulus set for the cognitive engineering design study described in Sec.
+2.3.
+The structure is presented as Fig. 6 in Sec.
+4.